nithinborusu/CheapThrills/readme.md

-# Foodyville -Food Ordering App  🥞
+# Cheap Thrills -Food Ordering App  🥞

 This is a food ordering app project developed using ReactJS.
 The app aims to provide a seamless experience for users to order food from various restaurants near them.